pgruetter/sdl-docs/docs/getting-started/select-columns.md

 ## Example of Common Mistake

-One common mistake is mixing up the types on dataObjects.
+One common mistake is mixing up the types on Data Objects.
 To give you some experience on how to debug your config, you can also try out what happens if you change the type of *stg-airports* to JsonFileDataObject.
 You will get an error message which indicates that there might be some format problem, but it is hard to spot :